Baked Fish Plaki with Tomatoes and Onions

 Ingredients

-• 2 pounds of fresh boneless cod, bass, or halibut
+• 2 pounds fresh boneless cod, bass, or halibut

 • 1/4 cup olive oil